azhaankhan11122/Reel-Engine/README.md

 </div>

-These endpoints are intended for local automation or for integrating Make Shorts with simple scripts.
+These endpoints are intended for local automation or for integrating Reel Engine with simple scripts.

 <br/>